nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 app.run(host="0.0.0.0", port=50100, debug=True)
 ```

-* In the above example, 3 different flask applications are dispatched from a single server using DispatcherMiddleware
+* In the above example, using the `@app.errorhandler(HTTPException)` decorator, all the HTTP errors are handled by the `handleException` method
-* DispatcherMiddleware is configure to route the requests to `app1` if no URL prefixes are matched
-* The requests are sent to `app2` if the URL prefix is "abc" and the  requests are sent to `app3` if the URL prefix is "def"
+* However for error code 500, since we have speicfically

 ### Video
 The video for this post can be seen [here](https://youtu.be/_JiJGFAW43s)